 - Non-SQL storage indexing.
 Data can also be streamed to batch indexer in a simple XML format called XMLpipe, or inserted directly into an incremental RT index.

 - Easy application integration.
 Sphinx comes with three different APIs, SphinxAPI, SphinxSE, and SphinxQL.
 SphinxAPI is a native library available for Java, PHP, Python, Perl, C, and other languages.
-SphinxSE, a pluggable storage engine for MySQL, enables huge result sets to be shipped directly to MySQL server for post-processing.
-SphinxQL lets the application query Sphinx using standard MySQL client libary and query syntax.
+SphinxSE, a pluggable storage engine for MySQL, enables huge result sets to be shipped directly to the MySQL server for post-processing.
+SphinxQL lets the application query Sphinx using standard MySQL client library and query syntax.

 - Advanced full-text searching syntax.
 The querying engine supports arbitrarily complex queries combining boolean operators, phrase, proximity, strict order, and quorum matching, field and position limits, exact keyword form matching, substring searches, etc.

 - Rich database-like querying features.
 Sphinx does not limit you to just keyword searching.
 On top of the full-text search result set, you can compute arbitrary arithmetic expressions, add WHERE conditions, do ORDER BY, GROUP BY, use MIN/MAX/AVG/SUM, aggregates, etc. Essentially, full-blown SQL SELECT is supported.

 - Better relevance ranking.
 Unlike many other engines, Sphinx does not solely rely on a 30-year-old statistical ranking that only considers keyword frequencies, nor limits you to it.
 By default, Sphinx additionally analyzes keyword proximity and ranks closer phrase matches higher, with perfect matches ranked on top.
-Also, ranking is flexible: you can choose from a number of built-in relevance functions, tweak their weights by using expressions or develop new ones.
+Also, ranking is flexible: you can choose from some built-in relevance functions, tweak their weights by using expressions or develop new ones.

 - Flexible text processing.
 Sphinx indexing features include full support for SBCS and UTF-8 encoding (meaning that effectively all world’s languages are supported); stop word removal and optional hit position removal (hitless indexing); morphology and synonym processing through word forms dictionaries and stemmers; exceptions and blended characters; and many more.